Fabio-A-Sa/MoveFiles/README.md

           37522: '951268',
           40963: 4160,                                  <--- Number of pixels (horizontal)
           41495: 2,
-          271: 'HUAWEI',                                <--- Brand of smarthphone that take a photo
+          271: 'HUAWEI',                                <--- Brand of smarthphone that taken a photo
           283: 72.0,
           34850: 2,
           41987: 0,